Automatic Ontologies

 +15 points of agent outcome on average.

-With the Rippletide Decision Ontology, agent task completion rises from approximately 75% to approximately 90% on evaluated production workloads.
+In observed deployment work using the Rippletide Decision Ontology, agent task completion rose from approximately 75% to approximately 90% on evaluated production workloads.

 Every enterprise has an ontology.
 Almost none of them know it.

 Your business runs on rules.
-Refund thresholds.
+Case closure criteria.
 Credit pre approval logic.
 Compliance perimeters.
 IAM authority.
 SLA tiers.
 They live in PDFs, Confluence pages, API schemas, ticketing histories, and in the heads of people who left two quarters ago.

 Manual ontology modeling has been the answer for twenty years.
 It takes six to twelve months, requires a dedicated team, and the moment it ships, it is already stale.
 Forward deployed engineers do not scale.
 Static ontologies do not survive contact with reality.